-There are several possible scenarios that lead to the termination of a conservatorship:
+There are several possible scenarios that lead to the end of a conservatorship:

 - The conserved person can petition the probate court to terminate the conservatorship at any time.
-No medical evidence is required to prove that the conserved person is capable of managing his or her own financial and/or personal affairs.
+No medical evidence is required to prove that the conserved person is capable of taking care of his or her own financial and/or personal affairs.
 If the court finds that the conserved person is capable, the conservatorship of the estate and/or the conservatorship of the person will be terminated.

 - A conservatorship of the ESTATE can be terminated if the conserved person’s assets are below the asset limits allowed for the state supplement program.
 Currently, the asset limits are $1,600 for an individual and $2,400 for a married couple.
-In which case the conservator of the estate has to relinquish the remaining assets to the conservator of the person or, if there is none, to another suitable person.
+In which case the conservator of the estate has to let go of the remaining assets to the conservator of the person or, if there is none, to another appropriate person.

 - The Probate Court can choose to terminate a conservatorship during the annual review.
-Conservatorship reviews are conducted 1 year after the conservator was appointed and every three years thereafter.
+The court reviews the Conservatorship 1 year after the conservator was appointed and every three years thereafter.
 After each review, the court will choose to either continue, modify or terminate the conservatorship.

 Ukraine born and Israel / Miami, FL raised.
 University of Miami graduate in the Marketing field.